Facu Regalia

-Facundo "Facu" Regalia (born 23 November 1991 in Buenos Aires) is an Argentine racing driver.
+Facundo "Facu" Regalia (born 23 November 1991 in Tigre) is an Argentine former racing driver.
 He competed in his first two Formula BMW seasons under a Spanish racing licence.

 Career

 Karting

 Regalia began karting in 2006 and raced primarily in Spain for the majority of his career.

 Formula BMW

 Regalia began his formula racing career in 2008 in the newly created Formula BMW Europe with EuroInternational.
 He finished sixteenth overall in the championship, with nine point-scoring finishes and 60 points.

 Regalia remained in the series for the following season but switched to Josef Kaufmann Racing.
 He improved to eighth in standings, taking thirteen points-scoring positions in sixteen races.
 In 2010, Regalia completed his third season, joining Eifelland Racing.
 He finished eighth in the championship for the second successive season, achieving his first podium at Zandvoort.

 Formula Three

 2011 saw Regalia move to the Italian Formula Three Championship, competing for Arco Motorsport.
 He finished tenth in the championship with two podiums at Imola and Vallelunga.
 Also in 2011, he joined Mücke Motorsport to compete in Formula 3 Euro Series in the finale at Hockenheim.
 He had two finishes on the tenth position and retired in the last race of the week-end.

 In 2012 Regalia switched to the European F3 Open Championship, joining Campos Racing.